-Advanced Rapid Library (ARL) is a system designed for automated management of library catalogs and collections and other information institutions in a network environment.
+Advanced Rapid Library (ARL) is a platform for creating systems designed e.g. for automated management of library catalogs and collections and other information institutions in a network environment.
 It is based on a client-server multilevel architecture, as a modular and easily scalable system.
 ARL environment is available in 3 languages, Czech, Slovak and English.
 It is an open and amply robust system, so as to work for city libraries as well as a big university library.
 It is able to process various types and forms of information.

 ARL system enables the process of not only bibliographic information, but also supports multimedia, picture, sound and full-text documents in full capacity.

 Technical solution of Advanced Rapid Library is implemented among the application database system Cache from company Intersystems, which is represented in the Czech Republic.
 Caché because it integrates relation, multidimensional and object technologies, which provide the developers with performance, speed, productivity and security.
 Data and indexes are stored in exceptionally effective multidimensional structures and are suitable not only for large data processing, but also for securing a quick access to data while thousands of users are working.
 Multi-dimensionality with optimized transaction processing of Caché is the deciding element of performance and expansion ability.
 Various alternatives of ensuring security, integrity and high availability of data are a obviosity.

 The database is used for managing, archiving and making information available.
 Individual entities, described by metadata, can be processed in any Marc format together with appropriate authority files based on the AACR2, FRBR and FRAD regustry rules.
 For building their own information sources as well as for communication with external information systems, ISO23950 and ISO2709 are fully respected.
 Each information is made available to readers and users in accordance with ISBD and ISO690.